Skip to main content

 • Allows you to create chain-spec file.

-• Use target/production/nh-node build-spec --help for additional details.
+• Use target/production/zkv-node build-spec --help for additional details.

 Node Common Configuration

-In the next pages you'll find instructions on how to run nh-node in different modes and how to set the proper command-line arguments.
+In the next pages you'll find instructions on how to run zkv-node in different modes and how to set the proper command-line arguments.
 Keep in mind that zkVerify nodes are based on the Substrate node template.
 Therefore they support the same set of command-line arguments as the template.
-To get detailed descriptions for each of the commands, run:
+To get a detailed description for each command, run:

 The common command-line arguments you want to set regardless of the node type you pick are: